theothersarah/sgopher/README.md

 0 (stdin): /dev/null
 1 (stdout): client socket.
 Technically is read/write, but a well-behaved client shouldn't be sending anything.
 2 (stderr): The stderr pipe of the server process, for error reporting.
 Will show up in the console or wherever else the server's stderr is going.

-Additionally, there will be an open file descriptor referring to the executable file itself.
-It will have whatever number it had when the server opened it for execution.
-This is present due to a limitation of the fexecve function - if the executable file is a script with a shebang line, it will only execute correctly if the file is NOT marked CLOEXEC, so it persists across the fexecve call.
-It is opened read-only so you can't accidentally overwrite it, though.
-I did not consider this to be enough of a problem to justify examining the file for the shebang.

 The following environmental variables are provided, mimicking some aspects of the CGI standard: